tiborgats/scaleless_music/README.md

 	- [ ] sequences of notes, rhythm functions
 	- [ ] polyphony
 	- [ ] smooth start and end of sine waves, which are physically possible (no zero time jump in amplitude, or infinite acceleration of speaker membrane)
-- [ ] speed optimization of the playback routine
+- [ ] speed optimization of the playback routine, benchmark application
 - [ ] proper error handling: `.unwrap()` is not acceptable
 - [ ] handling some low-delay input devices
 	- [ ] midi keyboard